emm-jay-ahh/terminal_t1a3/README.md

 <br />

 2. Network Settings
-    - Utilising subprocess library to invoke Linux Commands (Python Standard Library)
+    - Utilising subprocess library to invoke Linux Commands (Python Standard Library).
     - 2 options to choose from (a sub-menu is displayed)
         - Show All - Check Settings on all network interfaces
             - This Will display all current network interfaces including virtual devices, if available.